NikolayFrantsev/jshint2.vim/README.md

 ## Features

 * Linting whole file or selected lines without saving to disk.
-* Finding configuration files inside linting file path on upper in directories.
+* Finding configuration files inside linting file path or upper in directories.
 * Optionally opening list of linting errors with useful shortcuts.
 * Setting lint flags from command line with autocompletion.
 * Autovalidation files after reading or saving.